microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Store sales Direct query.](./Media/ImportDAXQuery.png)

 ## ✅ Lab check
-At this stage in our projects development we've explored a lot about the potential benefits of each storage mode, ultimately though the most important thing we learned was that had we gone to our business users first and understand their requirements directly we could have save some development time.
+At this stage in our projects development we've explored several potential benefits of each storage mode, ultimately though the most important thing we learned was that had we gone to our business users and understood their requirements directly we could choose the right solution to meet their needs.

-Important questions we can ask next time:
+Important questions we should ask next time:
 - How often is the data updated?
 -